HydroModPy/HydroModPy/docs/readthedocs/source/capability_gallery/cases/geographic_bdtopage_hydrography_overlay.rst

 -------------

 - How the `data-overview` launcher renders the clipped BD Topage network directly on top of the DEM.
-- Which files are produced for the hydrography manager before any solver or meshing stage.
+- Which files and panels matter for a hydrography-only audit before any solver or meshing stage.
 - How a TOML can be reduced to one single figure when the goal is to audit the river-network input.

 How To Read It
 --------------

 - Open the figure first to check whether the displayed network visually matches the expected valley bottoms and basin extent.
-- Then inspect `results_stable/hydrography/streams.shp` to decide whether any issue comes from loading/clipping or only from display styling.
+- Then inspect the minimal config and the versioned gallery source asset to separate loading intent from display styling.
 - If channels appear missing, compare this panel with the watershed boundary and review the BD Topage source options before changing downstream algorithms.

 Next Steps